 Some technicians will install a high volume oil pump to compensate for sloppy or worn bearing clearances.
 This trick works okay but a better fix is to replace the bearings or rebuild the engine with tighter bearing clearances so it can maintain normal oil pressure.

 Most if not all NASCAR race teams today run very low oil pressure (around 5 PSI per 1000 RPM) and use stock volume oil pumps to minimize parasitic horsepower losses to the oil pump.
 But they are also running thin 0W-20 synthetic racing oil and very tight bearing clearances (.001 inches or less).
 This saves them maybe 30 to 40 horsepower, which in a NASCAR engine might make the difference between winning or losing a race.
 On a low mileage street engine with normal bearing clearances, you can save some horsepower (maybe 5 to 20 hp) by using a stock oil pump and low viscosity synthetic oil (5W-20).

-Melling (a leading supplier of aftermarket oil pumps in the US) makes regular and high volume oil pumps.
+Melling (a leading supplier of aftermarket oil pumps in the US) makes standard and high volume oil pumps.
 Like other oil pump manufacturers, they tout the advantages of high volume oil pumps and the improved flow numbers for many of their stock pumps over the original equipment oil pumps.
 Yet they do NOT recommend installing a high volume oil pump unless an engine really requires one.
 Such an engine would be one built with looser bearing clearances and running say 20W-50 or straight 40 or 50 racing oil, and/or equipped with an external oil cooler (which does require increased oil volume) or piston oil cooling jets.
 Otherwise there is not a lot to be gained by installing a high volume oil pump unless your engine is a high revving performance engine that could benefit from increased oil flow at high RPM.